Marketing Data Visualization: Making Numbers Speak

-- Marketing data visualization can analyze large amounts of data, which is then translated into a visual representation that’s easy for viewers to understand.
+- Marketing data visualization can analyze large amounts of data, which is then translated into a visual representation that is easy for viewers to understand.

-- It can help marketers and analysts produce insights about consumer behavior by providing them with the ability to identify trends in their data quickly.
+- It can help marketers and analysts produce insights about consumer behavior by allowing them to identify trends in their data quickly.

 - The process helps business owners make informed decisions based on reliable information rather than intuition or gut feeling.

 - Data visualization also makes it easier for managers at all levels to collaborate more effectively because they can see what others are working on in real-time.